code-54063/site/_pages/django-anaconda-env-from-command-line.md

 ## Use terminal (Mac OSX) or Anaconda Prompt (Windows)

-0. It is suggested that you create a folder on your computer to store all the project files
+Before you start, it is suggested that you create a folder on your computer to store all the project files

 The command to create a directory is `mkdir` followed by the name of your directory.
 After opening your terminal/prompt do